bright-buzz/brightbuzz-app/replit.md

 ## Overview

-NewsFlow is an AI-powered news curation platform designed specifically for young professionals to reduce information anxiety.
-The application intelligently filters and curates news content based on sentiment analysis and user-defined keywords, presenting only positive, career-focused content while filtering out anxiety-inducing topics like layoffs and economic downturns.
+NewsFlow is an AI-powered news curation platform that reduces information anxiety by intelligently filtering and curating news content from all categories.
+The application uses sentiment analysis and user-defined keywords to filter out anxiety-inducing content while presenting comprehensive news coverage across technology, business, world news, sports, entertainment, health, science, and more.

 The platform features real-time news fetching from external APIs, AI-powered sentiment analysis using OpenAI's GPT-4o model, customizable keyword filtering, automated daily podcast generation, and a modern React-based interface with curated feeds, trending articles, and comprehensive settings management.